vsmid/rudimentary/README.md

 7. To run your application, you can execute either `run.sh` or `debug.sh` script found in the root of the project.
 Debug listens on port 1044 in case you want to attach debugger.
 8. Using default values, `curl http://localhost:8888/helloWorldEndpoint` should return **Hello World!** response

+## Javadoc

+Check [rudimentary-api](./rudimentary-api) module for Javadoc.

+## Showcase module

+Make sure to check [rudimentary-demo](./rudimentary-demo) for code examples.
+Showcase can be run by executing `run.sh` script found in the root of the rudimentary-demo module.

 ## HttpEndpoint interface

 This is the interface you need to implement when you want to expose some functionality via http.